 Lindenwood University’s Advertising and Strategic Communications Program is committed to providing an industry-focused curriculum.
 Our students learn to communicate across various media to gain industry knowledge through practical, hands on application, real-life projects and professional events.
 We create strategic team players and leaders in the advertising and public relations industry.

 This statement is especially true because consumer tastes are constantly changing as well as the media those consumers use to interact with products and services.
 We are exposed to up to 5,000 ads per day on personal computers, on our telephones, at the gas pumps, in movie theaters, on wrapped cars, in bathroom stalls, on stickers placed on fruit, and during sporting events.
 Like advertising, public relations is everywhere, as practitioners strive to gain editorial coverage for individuals and companies.

-You will continually improve your professional communication skills, from basic oral and written skills to specialized skills in research, strategic planning, creativity, writing, and management.
+You will continually improve your professional communication skills, from basic oral and written skills to specialized skills in research, strategy, creativity, writing, and management.
 When you are a Lindenwood University advertising and strategic communications student, you will be prepared for the professional world, both today and in the future.

 Lindenwood University Advertising & Strategic Communications Faculty